Guidelines for Students Receiving Tutoring

 The Tutoring Office staff will ask students requesting tutors if they visit professors’ office hours and other academic resources including regularly-scheduled help sessions.
 Priority in assigning tutors goes to students who use these resources but who need additional help.

 All notifications to students and tutors about tutoring assignments are by email.

 Students remain eligible for peer tutoring by:

 - working on the subject matter between tutoring appointments

 - completing periodic tutor evaluations when requested by the Tutoring Office

 Students needing to cancel a tutoring appointment should attempt to do so at least a day ahead.

-Maine Maritime Academy will generally provide a student with a maximum of two hours of peer tutoring per week in each subject area tutored.
+Maine Maritime Academy will generally provide a student with a maximum of two hours of peer tutoring per week in each subject area tutored, subject to budgetary considerations.
 For group tutoring, the limit is three hours per week in each subject area, provided the tutor and other students agree to the format.